RaulDR13/Getting-and-Cleaning-Data-Course-Project/README.md

 `run_analysis` script takes the data mencioned above and does the following:

-1.Download and unzip source data if it doesn't exist.
+-Download and unzip source data if it doesn't exist.

-2.Read data.

-3.Merge the training and the test sets to create one data set.
+- Read the data and merge the training and the test sets to create one data set.

-4.Extract only the measurements on the mean and standard deviation for each measurement.
+- Extract only the measurements on the mean and standard deviation for each measurement.

-5.Use descriptive activity names to name the activities in the data set.

-6.Label the data set with descriptive variable names.
+- Label the data set with descriptive variable names.

-7.Create a second, independent tidy set with the average of each variable for each activity and each subject.
+- Create a n independent tidy set with the average of each variable for each activity and each subject.

-8.Write the data set to the finaltidydata.txt file.
+- Write the data set to the finaltidydata.txt file.